A View from the Hi-Line

 New waterline ensures cattle stay on the land and land stays intact

 Grass is to cattle as water is to conservation.
 Ironically, that analogy could be shuffled in any order and still carry the same meaning.
 To conserve grasslands, it is critical to maintain the ability to stock pasture with cattle, and to do so, access to stock water is necessary.
-That is why groups like the Ranchers Stewardship Alliance, […]
+That is why groups like the […]